ethering/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 Note: Uploaded blocks are validated using their MD5 sums.
 (Note 2: Run upload is not supported yet)
-(Note 3: For Sample upload, please use the BaseSpaceCLI tools, which are implementing FASTQ validation)
+(Note 3: For Sample upload, please use the BaseSpaceCLI tools, which include FASTQ validation)

 ### Property editing